flex-storefront/flex-docs/src/content/docs/storefront/Features/cms.md

 )
 ```

 - Define a `BlocBuilder<CmsCubit, CmsState>` at the location you want the content to be displayed.
 The `state` variable contains a list of `CmsData` model instances, one for each component that has been declared in Strapi admin console.
-Flex app accelerator provides a default widget renderer for each component:
+Flex Storefront provides a default widget renderer for each component:

 ```dart
 BlocBuilder<CmsCubit, CmsState>(